1991 British Columbia general election: Legacy

 This was considered a political realignment due to the high turnover in MLAs and the effective end of the Socreds as a political force.
 The party was completely shut out of the legislature in the 1996 election, never to return.
 Meanwhile, the Liberals replaced them as the main non-socialist party in British Columbia.
-The NDP and Liberals have been the two main parties in the province since then.
+The NDP and Liberals would go on to be the two main parties in the province until 2024, when the Liberals, who by then had renamed themselves BC United, withdrew from that year's general election and endorsed the Conservative Party of British Columbia.

 However, neither Harcourt, Wilson, or Johnston would contest the subsequent 1996 election as leaders of the major parties, with Johnston and Harcourt having retired from politics by that campaign.
 Johnston, having lost her seat, resigned the leadership of the Socreds immediately in early 1992.
 Harcourt resigned as premier in 1996 due to a scandal among the MLAs in his caucus.
 Wilson proved unable to consolidate the party's leadership due to inexperience and he was eventually deposed in 1993, and he crossed to the NDP in 1997 after a brief spell as founder, leader and sole MLA of the Progressive Democratic Alliance.
 He served as an MLA and minister until his defeat in 2001.
 Wilson was also a candidate for the NDP's leadership in 2000, won by Ujjal Dosanjh.